IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > ...
 States parties should ensure, in particular through information and awareness-raising campaigns, that families desist from giving preferential treatment to boys when sending their children to school, and **that curricula promote equality and non-discrimination**.ICESCR GC 16 - p30

+> the State should conduct human rights education and training programmes for public officials and make such training available to judges and candidates for judicial appointments.
+Teaching on the principles of equality and non discrimination should be integrated in formal and non-formal inclusive and multicultural education, with a view to dismantling notions of superiority or inferiority based on prohibited grounds and to promote dialogue and tolerance between different groups in society ICESCR GC 20 - p38